 a judge invalidated all of the petitions with signatures to get the "independent" Congressional candidate on the ballot in 2018

 Source: Scribd, Democratic Party of Virginia v.
 Piper

-A Democratic operative was more successful in that same year, siphoning perhaps enough votes from a Republican candidate to flip an election.
+A Democratic operative was more successful in 2018, siphoning perhaps enough votes from a Republican candidate to flip an election.